OpenBuildings/asset-merger/README.md

 The URL to the folder that will contain the assets.
 Will be automatically generated if it's not present in the file system.
 Must be inside DOCROOT.

 __load_paths__:
 Where to search for files.
 The CSS and JS files have different directories.
-Each can be an array of directories.
+Each is an array of directories.

 __processor__:
 The default processor to be used on each type.
 This can be overridden for any individual file.